The Ultimate Maui Travel Guide, Updated 2022

 Kapalua Beach; Christopher Michel / Flickr; CC-BY-2.0

 This beach is known for its beautiful scenery and excellent snorkeling conditions.
 You’re likely to see sea turtles, eels, and tropical fish snorkeling here.
+Please remember to keep a respectful distance from all marine life and coral you come in contact with.

 This is one of the best swimming beaches on the island.
 A pool is formed by a lava rock wall on the shore which breaks any strong waves or currents.
 This is also a great area for snorkeling as many smaller tropical fish are safe inside the pool.